neocruiser/neocruiser.github.io/_posts/2018/2018-09-06-relapse-intro.md

 Genetic risk factors for detecting relapse after chemotherapeutic administration can and must be identified.
 The left section of the visualization below represent a probabilistic number of individuals diagnosed with lymphoma in Canada each year.
-The right section shows a significant sample size of that Canadian population to be studied for genetic signatures.
+The right section shows a significant sample size of that Canadian population to be studied for genetic risk factors.

 ![Diffuse large B-cell summary](/assets/2018/bonhomme.png)